 Montgomery BEST, sponsored by Alabama State University, serves middle schools and high schools throughout the central Alabama region by providing students with the opportunity to participate in the BEST Robotics program.
 The committee is made up of local educators and tech enthusiasts.
 Our goal is to prepare students for the high-tech world they will enter following high school graduation.
 BEST robotics has played and will continue to play a big part in that preparation.
-Montgomery BEST celebrated its inaugural competition in 2019 and hosted 16 teams.
+Montgomery BEST celebrated its inaugural competition in 2019 and is now preparing for its third competition.
 Montgomery BEST looks forward to growing the program in this and future years.
 Winning schools from the Montgomery BEST competition advance to compete at the regional South’s BEST competition which encompasses the entire southeast and is hosted by Auburn University in early December.

 Find out more about the BEST Robotics program by reading the facts below and visiting BEST Robotics Inc.